 Hush’s site features a clean, minimalist and that showcases new and popular products.

 06. Text snippets

 Sliders aren’t limited to visual content.
 They are also handy when you need to display a series of related snippets of texts or communicate some written information about your site.

-The contact page for web designer Heath Waller, shown above, functions much like a business card, with a beautiful, minimalist horizontal slider presenting important information and links over images.
+The for web designer Heath Waller, shown above, functions much like a business card.
+A beautiful, minimalist horizontal slider presents important information and links over images.

 What sliders are really great at is telling a story.
 Google uses a slider for their promotional book for Chrome.
 Some transitions have a whimsical page-turning effect that’s perfect for this medium.

 20 Things I Learned About Browsers and the Web (above) utilises the slider to turn pages of the pseudo-ebook.
 The function eases users into reading as the text feels manageable in small increments on separate slides.